 To schedule physical, occupational or speech therapy services, patients should call the Hospital’s Rehabilitation Department at (631) 726-8520.

 The following programs are offered at no charge to participants through Stony Brook Southampton Hospital’s Center for Parkinson's Disease.
 Due to COVID-19, all programs are currently offered online.
 We continue to accept new participants.
-For more information, please call the Hospital’s Ed & Phyllis Davis Wellness Institute at (631) 726-8800.
+For more information, please call the Center for Parkinson’s Disease at: (631) 644-6667.

 Paint at the Parrish Arts Program, Parrish Art Museum